 We leaseholders, called "Ranch Hands", are the heart and soul of this thriving community .
 We're a diverse group and volunteer our variety of knowledge, skills and talents, to keep the Co-op running smoothly .

 "Co-Op" is an organization designed to operate for the benefit of a group who are also the owners.
 It is true democracy at work as like-minded individuals work together to accomplish a common goal.
 The privilege of being a part of a Co-Op comes with a commitment to be involved.

-We have an elected Board of Directors, Office Manager, Maintenance Manager and various member committees which assist in the running of the park.
+We have an elected Board of Directors, Office Manager and various member committees which assist in the running of the park.
 The park is governed by our Bylaws, Standing Rules and Regulations and a Pet Policy.

 It cannot be overstated that we’re a Family and could not survive without everyone pitching in one way or another, even if it’s just to help a neighbor in need.

 The Ranch has long and rich history formed by tough, independent, and wholesome folks that knew what it took to form an RV community that still flourishes today.

 In 1978, Joe and Kay Peterson started a support group called Escapees RV club to answer a growing need for community among early RVers.

 “I wish I could tell you it began with a grand vision of what the Escapees Club would be in the future.
 The truth is, there were no grand five- and ten-year goals.
 We were simply two working travelers enthralled with the RV lifestyle who wanted to make RVing the best it could possibly be for ourselves, our friends, and our fellow travelers.” – Kay Peterson.